Ors1mer/QuadcastRGB/README.md

 # QuadcastRGB
 # About
-The program (or driver, if you wish) allows setting the RGB lights of HyperX *Quadcast S and Duocast* just like NGenuity does.
+The program (or driver, if you wish) allows setting the RGB lights of HyperX *Quadcast S, Quadcast 2, Duocast, and Quadcast 2S* just like NGenuity does.
 It is supposed to work on all Unix-like systems.
 The Linux and MacOS versions have been tested and work as expected.

 Available modes are *solid, blink, cycle, wave, lightning, and pulse*.
 The program runs as a daemon (except the MacOS version), kill it, or unplug the mic to stop.

+For *Quadcast 2S* only solid mode is supported at the moment.
+And on *Quadcast 2* it is only possible to set the brightness, not the color.

 ## Features:
 - *free & open source (GPL-2.0-only)*